QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 2/Calculus II/Tangents in Higher Dimensions - 3D.md

 Alternatively it is possible to substitute the coordinates and the partial derivatives in the [general formula for a line in 3D](general%20formula%20line%203D).
 ### Planes
 Tangent planes are equivalent to the space that the tangent lines span, finding them is therefore similar to finding the tangent lines, as is outlined above. <br>Finding a plane tangent to a graph at a point $(a, b, c)$ has 2 steps
-1. Finding the [partial](Partial%20Differentiation) or directional derivatives%%==link directional derivative==%% to get the principle directions of the tangent lines that span the tangent plane.
+1. Finding the [partial derivatives](Partial%20Differentiation) to get the principle directions of the tangent lines that span the tangent plane.
 2. Finding a base for the plane.
 The plane needs to start travelling from the point on the graph it's supposed to lay tangent to.

 The formula for the plane, then, is: